 - Pass a Town Meeting article requiring that the annual updating and testing of the EOP takes place.
 (This article was passed at the June 13, 2013 Town Meeting.) - Establish an annual schedule for these events to take place.
 Example: August the EOP is updated, September the EOP is tested, and in October the test results are evaluated which may result in further updates to the EOP. - Identify the costs involved with conducting these tests. - Add the cost of conducting this test of the EOP to the annual Town budget.
-(This has been done in both 2013 and 2014.)
+(This has been done on an ongoing basis.)